JeffHing/angular-test-context/README.md

 If you haven't used the
 [Page Object](https://code.google.com/p/selenium/wiki/PageObjects)
 design pattern for writing unit tests, I highly recommend it.
-It will transform your tests from being unwieldy and fragile, to being a well-managed and robust suite of tests for your code.
+It will transform your tests from being unwieldy and fragile, to being robust and easily maintained.

 The main benefits are: